ryankarlos/AWS-VPC/README.md

 unreachable from the internet.
 See AWS references [2,3]

 Also, "public" and "private" are just nomenclature or logical names used for subnets.
-The "thing" that makes a subnet public is an AWS solution called as "Internet Gateway" (let's call it IGW for sake of reference for this mail).
-As our docs put it, an IGW enables resources (like EC2 instances) in your public subnets to connect to the internet if the resource has a public IPv4 address or an IPv6 address.
+The "thing" that makes a subnet public is an AWS solution called as "Internet Gateway" (lets denote this 'IGW' for future reference).
+As per AWS docs, an IGW enables resources (like EC2 instances) in your public subnets to connect to the internet if the resource has a public IPv4 address or an IPv6 address.
 Similarly, resources on the internet can initiate a connection to resources in your subnet using the public IPv4 address or IPv6 address.
 IGW basically serves two purposes: to provide a target in your VPC route tables for internet-routable traffic, and to perform network address translation (NAT) for instances that have been assigned public IPv4 addresses.
 For this to be possible, the route table attached to a "public" subnet should have a route configured with default gateway pointing to IGW attached to the said VPC.
 Also, one can connect back to a public instance from internet using the Elastic IP or auto-assigned public IP configured in